Tabata Timer

 Frequently Asked Questions

-Tabata is a high-intensity interval training protocol developed by Dr. Izumi Tabata in 1996: 20 seconds of maximum-effort exercise, 10 seconds of complete rest, repeated for 8 rounds — exactly 4 minutes per set.
-The original research used stationary cycling at 170% of VO₂ max.
-The protocol has since been applied to bodyweight exercises, rowing, sprinting, and more.
+Tabata is a high-intensity interval training program, which was created by Dr. Izumi Tabata in 1996: 20 seconds of top intensity exercise, 10 seconds of total rest, repeated 8 times - precisely 4 minutes each set.
+The stationary cycling performed in the original study was 170% VO2 max.
+The protocol has since been implemented into body weight exercises, rowing, sprinting and others.

 How do the round pips work?

-The 8 circles below the ring represent the 8 rounds of a single set.
+There are 8 rounds of one set, which are denoted by the 8 circles below the ring.
 Yellow = your current round.
 Green = completed rounds.
-They reset at the start of each new set.
-The set counter above shows which set you're currently on.
+They are set at the beginning of every new set.
+The set counter above displays the set that you are on.

 Is this Tabata timer free?